nickprotop/LocalizationManager/README.md

 ## Why This Tool Exists

-Managing `.resx` files for .NET localization is painful on Linux:
+Managing localization files is painful:
 - **Visual Studio** and **ResXResourceManager** are Windows-only
-- **Manual XML editing** is error-prone and time-consuming
+- **Manual XML/JSON editing** is error-prone and time-consuming
+- **No unified tool** for .NET, Android, iOS, and web projects
 - **No Linux-native tools** with interactive editing existed

 LRM solves this by providing:
+- **Multi-format support** - .resx, JSON, i18next, Android, iOS
 - **First-class Linux support** with native binaries
 - **Interactive Terminal UI (TUI)** for visual editing
 - **Full CLI** for scripting and CI/CD automation